MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/apis-capabilities.md

 ms.technology: webview
 ms.date: 06/09/2022
 ---
-# Survey of WebView2 APIs and their capabilities
+# Overview of WebView2 APIs and their capabilities

 This article provides:
 *  A high-level understanding of the capabilities of the WebView2 technology.